bparanj/Essential-TDD/book/en/05-scanner/05-scanner.markdown

 end
 ```

+### Step 6 ###

+Run all specs.
 All specs will pass.

 To satisfy our new requirement we added new code, we did not modify the existing production code.
 Open Closed Principle states that a module should be open for extension and closed for modification.
 Our scanner class satisfies this principle.
 We were able to achieve this by using dependency injection to decouple the display from the scanner.
 As long as any new concrete implementation of the display implements our interface, display() with an accessor for last_line_item, we can extend our program without violating Open Closed Principle.

+## Summary ##

+In this chapter you learned how to use Fakes and Mocks, when to delete a test and Open Closed Principle.

 \newpage